Title IX: Sexual Harassment and Sexual Assault

 All public and private elementary and secondary schools, school districts, colleges, and universities receiving any Federal funds must comply with Title IX.

-For a statement describing the rights and responsibilities of victims of sexual harassment or those who are the subject of complaints, contact your school office or visit the district’s Know Your Rights webpage.
+For a statement describing the rights and responsibilities of victims of sexual harassment or those who are the subject of complaints, contact your school office or read the rights and responsibilities handbook.

 How to Get Help or File a Complaint